monetha/js-verifiable-data/README.md

 Before creating a passport for a specific Ethereum address, unlock the MetaMask.
 Make sure that the passport owner has enough money to create a passport contract.
 Usually passport contract deployment takes `425478` gas.

-To create a passport contract you need to know address of the `PassportFactory` contract.
+To create a passport contract you need to know the address of the `PassportFactory` contract.
 Let's try to create a passport in Ropsten using the `PassportFactory` contract deployed by Monetha ([`0x35Cb95Db8E6d56D1CF8D5877EB13e9EE74e457F2`](https://ropsten.etherscan.io/address/0x35Cb95Db8E6d56D1CF8D5877EB13e9EE74e457F2)):

 ```js